Francis Peck: Life

 He was born in Stamford, Lincolnshire, England, the son of Robert, merchant, and baptised 4 May 1692.
-He was educated at Stamford School and at Charterhouse School, before continuing on to St John's College, Cambridge.
+He may have attended Stamford School before attending Charterhouse School, from where he was admitted to St John's College, Cambridge in 1709.
+Some have confused him with another Francis Peck, who was admitted to Trinity College, Cambridge in 1706.

 He was ordained as priest, 27 May 1716.
 After a curacy at King's Cliffe, Northamptonshire, he served as Rector of Goadby Marwood, Leicestershire, from 1723 until his death.
 He became a prebend of Lincoln in 1738.

 He wrote several books on history.
-In 1727 he published a history of Stamford called Academia Tertia Anglicana (Latin for 'the third English university' - a reference to the 14th-century Oxford schism in the town).
+In 1727 he published a history of Stamford called Academia Tertia Anglicana (Latin for 'the third English university' - a reference to the short-lived 14th-century institution in the town).
 He was elected to the Society of Antiquarians in 1732 and corresponded with many of the leading antiquaries and historians of the age; including Thomas Hearne, Browne Willis, Roger and Samuel Gale, and William Stukeley.

 Desiderata Curiosa

 His major publication is the Desiderata Curiosa, a two-volume miscellany (published 1732–1735).
-There is an engraved frontispiece portrait of Peck (by R. Collins, from life) in volume I, and nine other plates, as well as integral engravings in the text; Stukeley presented the plate of Henry Wykys, vicar of All Saints' Church, Stamford.
+There is an engraved frontispiece portrait of Peck (by R. Collins, from life) in volume I, and nine other plates, as well as integral engravings in the text; Stukeley presented the plate of the memorial of Henry Wykes, vicar of All Saints' Church, Stamford (1479-1508).
 The work contains a major biography of Sir William Cecil, Lord Burghley, Queen Elizabeth I's Lord High Treasurer and chief advisor for much of her reign.